This one-pot healthy lentil soup recipe is so delicious, it’s sure to become a staple in your home!

 If you’re browsing online trying to decide which lentil soup recipe to make, this one will not let you down.

-You May Also Like: Buffalo Cauliflower Wings – Just 6 Ingredients
+You may also like these Buffalo Cauliflower Wings – 6 Ingredients

-The recipe is so delicious and easy to make, you will never go back to canned soup again.
+The recipe is so delicious and easy to make, just one taste and you will never go back to buying canned soup again.

 One of my favorite parts about this soup is that it freezes well, so you can portion it out and freeze the leftovers for a rainy day – I use these BPA-Free Glass Meal Prep Containers.

-It’s full of nutrition, protein, fiber, and so much flavor, and it is pure healthy comfort food in a bowl!
+Full of nutrition, plant based protein, fiber, and so much flavor, it is pure healthy comfort food in a bowl!

 So many lentil soup recipes skip this step, which is a huge mistake!
 Blending the base ingredients not only lets you thicken the soup without adding flour or cornstarch, it also adds so much depth of flavor.
 The trick is to pulverize before adding the lentils so you get all the benefits of the extra flavor without having to sacrifice texture.